 Users can accidentally share sensitive or other confidential data outside the environment with little effort.
 It underscores the need for organizations to maintain visibility to data sharing in their cloud SaaS environments, especially any data sharing containing sensitive information, and audit access.

-Take control of cloud SaaS compliance
+Take control of your compliance with SaaS Security automation

 As we have described, much of the challenge with cloud SaaS compliance lies with having visibility, controls, and reporting capabilities.
 SpinOne is robust data protection and security solution that takes the heavy-lifting out of compliance challenges in cloud SaaS.